matthewsides/Glossary-Of-Tech-Terms/README.md

 ## [4] IDE

 An integrated development environment (IDE) is a software suite that consolidates the basic tools developers need to write and test software.

+### Analysis of Common Features of An IDE

+The common features of an Intergrated Development System usually consist of a colour scheme used to indicate or differentiate between comments, conditional statements, string, int,  etc. from other code.

+Furthermore IDE's feature a text editor area that allows developers to write, edit and save a document of code.
+In addition Auto-completion, syntax checks and bracket matching are also intergrated features of IDE's which suggests an autocompletion for a typed piece of code (auto completion) , Marks out blocks of code to improve the structure  (Bracket Matching) and recognises incorrect use of syntax and highlights any errors (syntax checks).

 ## [5] Complier

 'High-level language is converted into binary language in various phases.'